Use Your Illusion II

-It is the last Guns N' Roses album to feature rhythm guitarist Izzy Stradlin.
-It also includes "Civil War", the last track to feature drummer Steven Adler in any capacity.
-This album, along with the counterpart of the album, was the last Guns N' Roses album to feature original material until 2008's album Chinese Democracy.
+It is the last Guns N' Roses studio album to credit rhythm guitarist Izzy Stradlin, and the last with drummer Steven Adler who plays on "Civil War".
+Along with Use Your Illusion I, it was the last Guns N' Roses album to include new original material until 2008's album Chinese Democracy.

 Overview

 The Use Your Illusion albums were a stylistic turning point for Guns N' Roses (see Use Your Illusion I).
 In addition, Use Your Illusion II is more political than most of their previous work, with songs like "Civil War", a cover of Bob Dylan's "Knockin' on Heaven's Door", and "Get in the Ring" dealing respectively with the topics of violence, law enforcement and media bias.
-The thematic material deals less with drug use than previous Guns N' Roses albums.
-Use Your Illusion I featured several songs pre-Appetite for Destruction while Use Your Illusion II featured more tracks written during and after Appetite For Destruction.
+The lyrics deal less with drug use than previous Guns N' Roses albums.
+Use Your Illusion I featured several songs pre-Appetite for Destruction while Use Your Illusion II featured more tracks written during and after Appetite for Destruction.

 The band's cover of "Knockin' on Heaven's Door" had been released almost a year earlier on the Days of Thunder soundtrack, while "Civil War" debuted at the 1990 Farm Aid concert.
-That concert also featured Guns N' Roses playing a cover of the U.K. Subs song "Down on the Farm", a studio version of which would later appear on the band's 1993 release of cover songs, "The Spaghetti Incident?".
+That concert included Guns N' Roses playing a cover of the U.K. Subs song "Down on the Farm", a studio version of which would later appear on the band's 1993 release of cover songs, "The Spaghetti Incident?".
 "Civil War" was released as a B-side to "You Could Be Mine".
-The song had also been released on a charity album called Nobody's Child, a fund-raising compilation for Romanian orphans.
+The song had been released on the charity album Nobody's Child: Romanian Angel Appeal, a fund-raising compilation for Romanian orphans.

-"You Could Be Mine" was released in June 1991 and is featured in the film Terminator 2: Judgment Day.
-The song was not released on the actual soundtrack.
-The band also filmed a video featuring Arnold Schwarzenegger in character as the Terminator, with a loose plot featuring Axl Rose as its "target".
+"You Could Be Mine" was released in June 1991 and is used in the film Terminator 2: Judgment Day, though not released on the soundtrack album.
+The video uses Arnold Schwarzenegger, in character as the Terminator, with a loose plot featuring Axl Rose as its "target".
 However, he is saved from termination as he is deemed a "waste of ammo" by the T-800's lock-on system.
 The original subject matter of the song dealt with Izzy Stradlin's failed relationship with ex-girlfriend Angela Nicoletti.